TO MAKE EVERYONE MORE GREEN

 electric-rate-structure mandated by the Public Service

 No new systems would have to be established.

 and the computers already calculating our electric bills

 Large users of electricity would pay more per kilowatt-hour.

-Small users would pay less for their power.
+Small users would pay less

 And all users would be rewarded for whatever reductions they could